ECAA compensation guide

 PRN - Pristina International

 Kosovo is a full ECAA signatory.
-Wizz Air operates many routes from PRN that regularly experience delays — a significant market for claims.
+Wizz Air operates many routes from PRN that regularly experience delays, making it a significant market for claims.

 Enforcement: Civil Aviation Authority of Kosovo (CAA-K)